Janderson975/LAMP-Stack-Remastered/Vulnerabilities.md

 Forensics 3 and 4
 Port 22 is allowed
 Port 443 is allowed
-Removed the hidden user Ginger
+Removed the hidden user Wachter
 Removed malicious bash script x2 sysctl.conf x3
 apt gets packages from the correct repository